Sumidu/whispertranscribe/README.md

 ### R-File
-The file `transcribe.R` converts all
+The file `transcribe.R` converts all file with the provided extension in the input folder into transcripts in the output folder.

+## Requirements

 See here https://github.com/openai/whisper for troubleshooting.